verypossible/booster-kit-react/README.md

 ## Testing
 ### Configs
-Configs in `tests/config` are generated automatically when `npm run test` is run.
+Configs in `tests/config` are generated automatically when `yarn run test` is run.
 That script executes the following three tasks in sequential order:
   1. Generate spec and feature configs for Jest and place them in `tests/config/generated`.
-  2. Run unit and component tests via `npm run test:specs`.
+  2. Run unit and component tests via `yarn run test:specs`.
-  3. Run feature tests via `npm run test:features`
+  3. Run feature tests via `yarn run test:features`

-If you make changes to the test configs in `tests/config`, it's generally a good idea to run `npm run test:configs` to regenerate the configs.
+If you make changes to the test configs in `tests/config`, it's generally a good idea to run `yarn run test:configs` to regenerate the configs.

 ### Unit Tests
-You can run just the unit tests via `npm run test:specs` or you can watch them via `npm run test:watch`.
+You can run just the unit tests via `yarn run test:specs` or you can watch them via `yarn run test:watch`.
 To add a unit test, simply create a `.spec.js` file in your component or module directory.
 Jest will pick up on these files automatically.
 Enzyme is supported as well so long as you import .
 If you are using `redux-cli`, test files should automatically be generated when you create a component or redux module.

 Coverage reports will be compiled to `~/coverage` by default.
 If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/index.js`.

 ### Feature Tests
-You can run the feature tests via `npm run test:features` or watch them via `npm run test:features -- --watch`.
+You can run the feature tests via `yarn run test:features` or watch them via `yarn run test:features -- --watch`.
 Browser automation is provided by [NightmareJS](https://github.com/segmentio/nightmare), which uses Electron under the hood.
 To add a Jest feature test, simply create a `.feature.js` file in your component or module directory, then import Nightmare via the `browser` named variable from `tests/browser/config`.
 Check out the Nightmare docs for all the cool things you can do.

 To watch the feature tests run in the browser, set `show` to `true` in `tests/browser/config`.
 Due to the feature tests being long-running, it's recommended to make them asynchronous promises by using `async/await`.
 [Read more](https://facebook.github.io/jest/docs/tutorial-async.html) about Async testing via Jest.